-Whether it’s wrongly taken off the baggage claim or loaded on an incorrect flight, losing a checked bag is an occupational hazard for frequent fliers, which is why most carry their personal effects on instead.
+Whether it’s wrongly taken off the baggage claim or loaded on an incorrect flight, losing a checked bag is an occupational hazard for frequent fliers, which is why most carry their personal effects on instead, especially during the holiday season, when a lost bag means lost gifts.
 For the seasoned traveler, carry-on luggage needs to hold a few changes of clothes and maybe an extra pair of shoes, have pockets for mid-journey access and meet the requirements for fitting in an overhead compartment.

 What separates these from backpacks and duffles?
 Wheels and telescoping handles, because rolling always beats hauling a bag over your shoulder.
 However, simply having wheels and a handle is the bare minimum.
 There's plenty more that goes into getting carry-on luggage that's just right for you and the way and where you travel.